-Your success lives and dies by your habits.
+Your success lives and dies with your habits.
 Your positive habits propel you forward without effort.
 Your negative habits act as an anchor and keep you stuck in your current situation.
 Creating positive habits and dropping negative habits can push you up to a new level of success.

 Answer these questions to gain a better perspective of how negative habits might be holding you back, and how you can regain control: